PerfectApology.com

 The President of South Carolina's Trial Lawyers Association sums up this conventional wisdom about medical apologies,

 I would never introduce a doctor's apology in court.
-It is my job to make a doctor look bad in front of a jury, and telling the jury the doctor apologized and tried to do the right thing kills my case.
-1
+It is my job to make a doctor look bad in front of a jury, and telling the jury the doctor apologized and tried to do the right thing kills my case.1

-But that conventional wisdom, according to Dr. Lucian Leape (Harvard University),
+But that conventional wisdom, according to Dr. Lucian Leape (Harvard University), has no basis in fact.
+He calls it a myth,

-has no basis in fact.
-There is to my knowledge not a shred of evidence to support it.
-It is a myth.
-2
+There is to my knowledge not a shred of evidence to support it.2

-But doctors are not typically sued for medical malpractice because they make a mistake, they are sued because they shirk responsibility for the error, fail to apologize and/or refuse to offer fair compensation to the patients and family to ease their pain and anguish.
+Yet, medical malpractice litigation is less about the error itself and more about how healthcare providers respond.
+Doctors are not typically sued for medical malpractice because they make a mistake, they are sued because they shirk responsibility for the error, fail to apologize and/or refuse to offer fair compensation to the patients and family to ease their pain and anguish.

 According to David Patten, a medical malpractice attorney,